-You may be asking, what is an ear nose throat doctor doing talking about better breathing, better sleeping and better living?
-Like all my colleagues, I started practicing 20 years ago with the idea that if I studied hard and learned the latest information, I’d be a good physician and surgeon.
-I’d eagerly learn and apply the latest discoveries and surgical techniques, with good results initially, but for most people, their problems returned sooner or later.
+You may be asking, why is a former ear nose throat surgeon talking about better breathing, better sleeping and better living?
+Like all my colleagues, I started practicing over 20 years ago with the idea that if I studied hard and learned the latest information, I’d be a good physician and surgeon.
+I eagerly learned and applied the latest discoveries and surgical techniques, with good results initially, but for most people, their problems returned sooner or later.
 I checked and rechecked everything to make sure I was doing everything properly, and by all measures, I was a “successful” ENT doctor practicing in midtown Manhattan.

 But I was not happy.
 I was not satisfied with the number of people returning over and over with similar problems.
 I finally realized that what I was practicing was a temporary form of medicine—sort of a Band-Aid.
 I saw this not only in my own field but in every other field of medicine and surgery.
 We were treating chronic conditions that are more related to diet, lifestyle and stress factors, with temporary measures that don’t really get to the root of the problem.
 We were applying models that are more appropriate for acute trauma and infectious diseases for conditions that are more influenced by what we eat and how we behave.

 There are millions of people in this country that can never get a good night’s sleep, no matter how hard they try.
-Some eat healthy, exercise regularly, take their vitamins and supplements, and still feel exhausted no matter how long they sleep.
-What I noticed was that when younger, these people are otherwise healthy (except for the chronic fatigue), but later on in life, they are more prone to developing high blood pressure, heart disease, depression, anxiety problems, heart attacks and strokes.
+Some eat healthily, exercise regularly, take their vitamins and supplements, and still feel exhausted no matter how long they sleep.
+What I noticed was that when younger, these people are otherwise healthy (except for chronic fatigue), but later on in life, they are more prone to developing high blood pressure, heart disease, depression, anxiety problems, heart attacks and strokes.
 What this shows is that no matter how well we eat, manage stress or exercise, there’s something else that’s preventing many people from achieving optimal health.
 I came to the disturbing realization that modern medicine was likely hurting more than helping people.
 This is supported by a recent study showing that medical care is the 3rd leading cause of death, behind heart disease and cancer.

 If you accept the fact that we modern humans are more susceptible to breathing problems at night, then by definition, we can’t sleep as efficiently anymore.
 This can cause a low-grade chronic stress response, leading to a whole host of hormonal, metabolic, neurologic, immunologic, physiologic, and biochemical changes.
 I think you’ll agree that breathing is the most important physiologic function there is for us humans.
 It then naturally follows that frequently interrupted breathing, especially while sleeping, can create various degrees of multiple medical issues.

-What I’ve also discovered is that in addition to addressing the breathing problems, one must also simultaneously address the person as a whole, especially the environment, the diet, physical activity, life stresses, emotional state, and anything else that interacts to upset the body’s intricate equilibrium.
+What I’ve also discovered is that in addition to addressing the breathing problems, one must also simultaneously address the person as a whole, especially the environment, our diets, physical activity, life stresses, emotional state, and anything else that interacts to upset the body’s intricate equilibrium.
 I also try to integrate complementary healing modalities to help people achieve their goals of sleeping better and ultimately feeling better.
-Another very important aspect of true “healing” is a strong, trusting and long-term patient-doctor relationship, something that’s essentially nonexistent in today’s dysfunctional health care system.
+Another very important aspect of true “healing” is a strong, trusting, and long-term patient-doctor relationship, something that’s essentially nonexistent in today’s dysfunctional health care system.